Classifying matchbox manifolds: Introduction

-\begin{thm} Suppose that $\fM_1$ and $\fM_2$ are equicontinuous, $Y$--like matchbox manifolds, where $Y$ is a strongly Borel closed manifold.
-Assume that each of $\fM_1$ and $\fM_2$ have a leaf which is simply connected.
-Then $\fM_1$ and $\fM_2$ are return equivalent if and only if $\fM_1$ and $\fM_2$ are homeomorphic. \end{thm}
+\begin{thm} Let $\cS_{\cP}$ and $\cS_{\cQ}$ be weak solenoids, for which the base manifolds $M_0$ of the presentation $\cP$ and $N_0$ of the presentation $\cQ$ are both strongly Borel closed manifolds of the same dimension.
+Assume that the foliations on $\cS_{\cP}$ and $\cS_{\cQ}$ each contain a leaf which is simply connected.
+Then $\cS_{\cP}$ and $\cS_{\cQ}$ are homeomorphic if and only if the holonomy pseudogroup actions associated to $\cS_{\cP}$ and $\cS_{\cQ}$ are return equivalent. \end{thm}

-The requirement that there exists a simply connected leaf implies that the global holonomy maps associated to each of these foliations are injective maps, as shown in Proposition~\ref{prop-conjugateactions}.
-This conclusion yields a connection between return equivalence for the foliations of $\fM_1$ and $\fM_2$ and the homotopy types of the approximating manifolds in a shape presentation.
-This requirement is not imposed for the case of $Y = \mT^n$ in Theorem~\ref{thm-main2}, due to the algebraic properties of its fundamental group.
+The requirement that there exists a simply connected leaf implies that the global holonomy maps associated to each of these foliations are injective maps.
+This conclusion yields a connection between return equivalence for the foliations of $\cS_{\cP}$ and $\cS_{\cQ}$ and the homotopy types of the approximating manifolds in the presentations $\cP$ and $\cQ$.
+This requirement need not be imposed for the case of $Y = \mT^n$ in Theorem~\ref{thm-main2}, due to the algebraic properties of $\mZ^n$.
+We also note that the injectivity of the global holonomy maps implies that the fundamental groups $\pi_1(M_0, x_0)$ and $\pi_1(N_0, y_0)$ are residually finite.

-The equicontinuous hypotheses is defined in Section~\ref{sec-holonomy}, and is used to obtain towers of approximations in \eqref{eq-nilpresentation}.
-Theorem~\ref{thm-one-dim} holds for more general matchbox manifolds.
-It remains an open question whether a more general form of Theorems~\ref{thm-main2} and \ref{thm-main3} can be shown for classes of matchbox manifolds which are not equicontinuous.
-The last Section~\ref{sec-conjectures} of this paper formulates other generalizations of these results which we conjecture may be true.

-In Section~\ref{sec-examples} we give some basic examples of equicontinuous matchbox manifolds which are not $Y$-like, for any $CW$-complex $Y$, and which are return equivalent but not homeomorphic.
-These examples show the strong relation between the $Y$-like hypothesis, and the property of a closed manifold $Y$ that it has the \emph{non-co-Hopfian Property}.
-This section also defines a class of examples, the \emph{adic}-surfaces, which are not $Y$-like yet it is possible to give a form of classification result as an application of the ideas of this paper.
-In general, the examples of this section show that we cannot hope to generalize Theorem~\ref{thm-main2} to matchbox manifolds approximated by a sequence of arbitrary manifolds.

-The rest of this paper is organized as follows.
-Sections~\ref{sec-concepts} and \ref{sec-holonomy} below collect together some definitions and results concerning matchbox manifolds and their dynamical properties that we use in the paper.
-Then in Section~\ref{sec-return}, we introduce the basic notion of return equivalence of matchbox manifolds.

-Section~\ref{sec-bundles} introduces the notion of \emph{foliated Cantor bundles}, which play a fundamental role in the study of equicontinuous matchbox manifolds.
-Various results related to showing that these spaces are homeomorphism are developed, and Proposition~\ref{prop-conjugateactions} gives the main technical result required.